-If you now look back at your thoughts around why you exist and what you want your life to be remembered for, you will notice that your why and your values are linked.
+If you now look back at your thoughts on why you exist and what you want your life to be remembered for, you will notice that your why and your values are linked.
 You can’t truly live your why without living (in alignment with) your values.

 As mentioned earlier, while a great start, often it’s not (just) a cluttered home that distracts from living our values.
-Using the wheel of life, work your way through each of the aspects in your life you are unsatisfied with – step by step – and think about the following:
+Using the wheel of life, work your way through each of the aspects of your life you are unsatisfied with – step by step – and think about the following:

 - What distracts you from living your values?